Barn Lights Honor History of Legendary Horse Farm

 As the design team started considering lighting for the new building, they sought fixtures that would fit with the feel of Kennesaw Farms.
 Barn lights seemed a natural choice.

 “Look and style was important to us,” Krissy notes, “We wanted something that would stand out against our light-colored building.
 We were going for a bold look.”
-The team selected the Hitchen Post Gooseneck Light to grace the stacked-stone façade.
-These rugged outdoor barn lights are customized with generous 20″ shades and a Textured Black finish.
+The team selected the Original™ Warehouse Gooseneck Light to grace the stacked-stone façade.
+These outdoor barn lights are customized with generous 20″ shades, a Textured Black finish, and a rugged G19 gooseneck arm.
 The bulbs are protected by a matching Black wire guard.

 “These gooseneck lights helped us to achieve the bold look we wanted,” Krissy adds, “and the wire guards added a unique touch.
 The little details make a huge difference.”

 Southeastern Commercial Properties is a return customer to Barn Light Electric as they used the Original™ Warehouse Gooseneck Lights on other buildings in the development.
-These gooseneck barn lights also feature a 20″ shade and a Textured Black finish just like their Hitchen Post cousins.
-They are supported by G22 gooseneck arms.
+These lights also feature a 20″ shade and a Textured Black finish, but are supported by G22 gooseneck arms.

 “These lights look great on our buildings!”
 Krissy says.
 “They fit our theme well and tie the buildings in with the rest of the community.
 They stand out!”